cdrick65/Symbios/README.md

 Beside the technical aspects, we're more interested in consigning all network activity as we do for message and for information.

 =>Task3: Tools
-"just ideas... no code for now... but experiments like the position logger done mostly in students projects"
+<blockquote>"just ideas... no code for now... but experiments like the position logger done mostly in students projects" </blockquote>

 - visualizations of information
 - simple views